Visiting the Lake District!

-Here at the Southern end of The Lake District we have many reasons to devote part of your stay to discovering exactly what The Furness Peninsula has to offer.
+Here at the Southern end of The Lake District you have many reasons to devote part of your stay to discovering exactly what The Furness Peninsula has to offer.

 A more leisurely route out of Ulverston takes you along the coastal road, passing the fabulous Conishead Priory and Buddhist Temple, from here enjoy the pebble beaches and in the summer treat yourself to an ice cream while the little ones ride on the donkeys!
-Morecambe Bay opens out on your left, take the road to Roa Island with its lifeboat station and catch the tiny “ferry” to Piel Island to visit its castle ruins and pub !

 Take a left at the Newby Bridge roundabout and the A592 leads you to the much busier destinations of Bowness, Windermere, Ambleside and beyond.
 At the Swan Hotel in Newby Bridge follow the Western shores of Windermere and veer off for Hawkshead, Coniston and the high peaks and passes to the North.

-The Coach House holds a multitude of visitor attraction information, including maps and details of local walks, as well as books, games and DVDs you can borrow.
+The Coach House at Lakeland Village holds a multitude of visitor attraction information, including maps and details of local walks, as well as books, games and DVDs you can borrow.

-We also offer some great discounts to local attractions – these are available to all who stay with us.
+We also offer some great discounts to local attractions (Save When You Stay)– these are available to all who stay with us.

 One last piece of advice…..ENJOY !!